james-jw/xq-promise/README.md

 An implementation of the promise pattern, as well as fork-join async processing for XQuery 3.1

 ## What is it?
-This library to implement the [promise][0] pattern as seen in many other languages and frameworks.
-Most notably those in the javascript community.
+This library implements the [promise][0] pattern as seen in many other languages and frameworks.
+Most notably those in the javascript community, such as jQuery and Q.js.

-The pattern resolves around the idea of <code>deferred</code> execution through what is often called a <code>defer</code> object.
-When an action is deferred, it returns a function, known as <code>promise</code> that when executed at a later time will perform and return the results of the work it deferred.
+The pattern resolves around the idea of <code>deferred</code> execution through what is often called a
+<code>deferred</code> object.
+When an action is deferred, it returns a function, known as <code>promise</code> which
+when executed at a later time will perform and return the results of the work its deferring.

 Additionally, with the <code>defer</code> and <code>promise</code> functions comes the ability to attach further processing at a later date, prior to actual execution via callback functions.
 This may sound confusing and hard to image; however, the examples below should hopefully make clearer.

 ## Why?
 The main driver behind implementing the promise pattern was to realize <code>async</code> execution of XQuery code within a single query.
 If this sounds enticing, keep reading!

-In my initial testing, many queries execute in under 1/5 sometimes, 1/10th the time.
+In my initial testing, queries often execute in under 1/5, sometimes 1/10th the time as compared to without ``fork-join``.
 Take for example making 50 http requests.
 Without fork join, this takes upwards of 50 seconds, with 5.

 ## Thanks!